-On June 11, 2003 the New Jersey Casino Control Commission, or NJCCC, found that Marina District Development Company, LLC, a New Jersey limited liability company (the "Operating Company") complied with all the requirements of the Casino Control Act for the issuance of a casino license to own and operate Borgata.
+On June 11, 2003 the New Jersey Casino Control Commission, or NJCCC, found that Marina District Development Company, LLC, a New Jersey limited liability company, which we refer to as the Operating Company, complied with all the requirements of the Casino Control Act for the issuance of a casino license to own and operate Borgata.
 The effective date of the license was July 2, 2003, the date the NJCCC Commission issued the Operating Company with an Operation Certificate.
 Such casino license was valid for a one year period and was renewed in June of 2004 for an additional one year period.
 On June 30, 2005 the casino license of the Operating Company was renewed for a five year period and is subject to successive five year renewal periods thereafter.

-MDDC is a wholly-owned subsidiary of Marina District Development Holding Company, LLC (the "Holding Company"), i.e. the Holding Company is the sole member of the Operating Company.
+MDDC is a wholly-owned subsidiary of Marina District Development Holding Company, LLC, which we refer to as the Holding Company, i.e. the Holding Company is the sole member of the Operating Company.
 Boyd Atlantic City, Inc., or BAC and MAC Corp., a wholly-owned subsidiary of Mirage Resorts, Inc., or MAC, are members of the Holding Company and have 50% ownership interests therein, and BAC is the Managing Member of the Holding Company.